Efficient sequential Bayesian inference for state-space epidemic models using ensemble data assimilation: Introduction

-Particle filtering and related methods have made Bayesian state estimation tractable in epidemic modeling, with applications ranging from Influenza, Ebola, COVID-19, and more recently, Monkeypox \citep{Dureau2013, funk2018real, ghosh2023approximate, papageorgiou2024novel}.
-In particular, Particle Markov Chain Monte Carlo (PMCMC) \citep{andrieu2010particle} enables exact Bayesian inference by combining MCMC with unbiased likelihood estimates from a particle filter (PF).
-However, PMCMC can become prohibitively expensive because it requires running a full particle filter at each MCMC iteration.
-Moreover high variance of likelihood estimates can lead to poor mixing and increased Monte Carlo error, particularly when the data provide limited information about the parameters.
-The Sequential Monte Carlo Squared (SMC$^2$) algorithm \citep{chopin2013smc2} extends PMCMC by maintaining a population of parameter particles, each associated with an internal particle filter for state inference and likelihood evaluation.
-Parameter particles are reweighted using the estimated likelihoods, and a resample–move step with a PMCMC mutation kernel mitigates degeneracy and maintains diversity.
-This nested structure enables sequential Bayesian updating as new data arrive and has been applied successfully in epidemic modeling \citep{golightly2018efficient, TEMFACK2025100847}, but its computational cost grows with particle number, and weight degeneracy remains a concern \citep{snyder2008obstacles}.
-Although \citet{golightly2018efficient} demonstrated that using the Auxiliary Particle Filter \citep[APF,][]{pitt1999filtering} within SMC$^2$ can improve particle selection and reduce the number of particles required compared to a standard bootstrap particle filter \citep[BPF,][]{gordon1993novel}, it comes with some trade-offs.
-The APF requires additional computation and involves more elaborate weighting and proposal steps.
+Particle filtering and related methods have made Bayesian state estimation tractable in epidemic modeling, with applications to influenza, Ebola, COVID-19, and more recently, monkeypox \citep{Dureau2013, funk2018real, ghosh2023approximate, papageorgiou2024novel}.
+Particle Markov Chain Monte Carlo (PMCMC) \citep{andrieu2010particle} enables exact Bayesian inference by combining MCMC with unbiased likelihood estimates from a particle filter (PF), but it can be computationally expensive since a full PF must be run at each MCMC iteration.
+Likelihood estimates may also have high variance, leading to poor mixing and increased Monte Carlo error, especially when the data provide limited information about parameters.
+Sequential Monte Carlo Squared (SMC$^2$) \citep{chopin2013smc2} extends PMCMC by maintaining a population of parameter particles, each with an internal PF for state inference and likelihood evaluation.
+Parameter particles are reweighted, and a resample–move step with a PMCMC mutation kernel mitigates degeneracy and maintains diversity.
+This nested structure allows sequential Bayesian updating as new data arrive and has been applied successfully in epidemic modeling \citep{golightly2018efficient, TEMFACK2025100847}, but computational cost grows with particle number and weight degeneracy remains a concern \citep{snyder2008obstacles}.
+Using the Auxiliary Particle Filter (APF) \citep{pitt1999filtering} within SMC$^2$ can improve particle selection and reduce the number of particles required \citep{golightly2018efficient}, but it adds computational complexity due to more elaborate weighting and proposal steps.
+Likelihood-free approaches, notably Approximate Bayesian Computation (ABC), offer an alternative when the likelihood is fully intractable \citep{li2025advances}.
+However, ABC typically requires many model simulations and careful choice of summary statistics and thresholds, which can make real-time application challenging.